 Jeff Warner connects 21st century audiences with the music and everyday lives of 19th century people.
 He presents musical traditions from the lumber camps of the Adirondack Mountains and the whaling ports of New England to the Outer Banks fishing villages of North Carolina.
 Warner accompanies his songs on concertina, banjo, guitar, and several pocket instruments, such as bones and spoons.
-He is a Folklorist and Community Scholar for the New Hampshire Council on the Arts and was a 2007 State Arts Council Fellow.
-He has toured nationally for the Smithsonian Institution and has recorded for Flying Fish, Rounder Records and other labels.
+He is a Folklorist and Community Scholar for the New Hampshire State Council on the Arts and a former State Arts Council Fellow.
+He has toured nationally for the Smithsonian Institution and has recorded for Flying Fish, Rounder Records, and other labels.
 Jeff is a founder of the Portsmouth Maritime Folk Festival.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.